PierreMishra/SDWA_Violations_BIO.665/README.md

 # Analyzing US Safe Drinking Water Act Violations since 1988

-The results can be found at Output/Bayesian_Inference_Final_project.pptx
+The results of the analyses can be found at Output/Bayesian_Inference_Final_project.pptx

 ## Overview